Corporate Governance Code

 In addition to the principles and recommendations, the German Corporate Governance Code contains suggestions which are represented in the Code by the term "should".
 Companies may deviate from the suggestions without disclosure.

-In the reporting year 2020, Brenntag generally complies with all suggestions of the version of the Code published on March 20, 2020.
+In the year 2021, Brenntag generally complies with all suggestions of the version of the Code published on March 20, 2020.
 The details are set out in the following overview:

 |A.2||The Management Board shall institute an appropriate compliance management system reflecting the enterprise's risk situation, and disclose the main features of this system.
 Employees shall be given the opportunity to report, in a protected manner, suspected breaches of the law within the enterprise; third parties should also be given this opportunity.||Yes|